google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ---

-# Try to make this code into a list comprehension
+# We can also write list comprehensions with conditional statements

 ![](res/intermediatepython24.png)